-The May 2011 update of the Postal Code Conversion File (PCCF) is now available.
-This file links the six-character postal codes to standard 2006 Census geographic areas, such as dissemination areas, census tracts and census subdivisions.
+The August 2019 update of the Postal Code Conversion File (PCCF) is now available.
+This file links the six-character postal codes to standard 2016 Census geographic areas, such as dissemination areas, census tracts and census subdivisions.
 As of February 2018, the distribution of this product is shared between Statistics Canada and Canada Post Corporation

 By linking postal codes to the Statistics Canada geographic areas, the file facilitates the extraction and subsequent aggregation of data for selected geographic areas.
 The PCCF also associates each postal code with a longitude and latitude coordinate to support mapping applications.
 The file also indicates the source, quality and type of linkage made between the postal code and the geographic area.

-The May 2011 update of the Postal Codes by Federal Ridings File (2003 Representation Order) is also available.
+The August 2018 update of the Postal Codes by Federal Ridings File (PCFRF) (2013 Representation Order) is also available.
 This product, a subset of the PCCF, provides a link between the six-character postal code and Canada's federal electoral districts (commonly known as federal ridings).
 The "unique link" variable indicates if the postal code is linked to one or more federal electoral districts (FEDs).
 When the postal code is linked to more than one FED, the "weight" variable estimates the proportion of the population of the postal code that resides within each FED.

 The PCCF is updated semi-annually.
 Limitations and usage of the PCCF can be explored in the PCCF Reference Guide and the Postal Codes by Federal Ridings File (PCFRF) Reference Guide.